nlasheras/aoc-2022/README.md

 Today I had a busy morning so I settle for solving the problem with not the most elegant option.
 Since tomorrow is Independence Day here, I'll have some time to research a bit and clean up today's.

+After finishing day 6, I did a small cleanup of this solution starting by using the same `move_crates_from_stack` function for both implementations.
+That makes part 1 a bit slower, but simplifies the refactor.
+Then I took an approach where I implement the crate stacks as `String`, but after cleaning the input I realized that Rust `vec` has mostly the same operations than strings, so I kept is as arrays since it makes more sense.

 ### Day 6

 Today the problem seemed pretty straightforward, but I ended up stumbling with a funny issue.
 Since I started using `u8` as my marker position, when running with the input it started failing, since Rust was wrapping around.
 I learned my lesson and will use `u64` from now on.